Samuel L. Mitchill

-Samuel Latham Mitchill (August 20, 1764 – September 7, 1831) was an American physician, naturalist, and politician who lived in Plandome, New York.
+Samuel Latham Mitchill (August 20, 1764 – September 7, 1831) was an American medical doctor, naturalist, politician, and public gadfly (see Personality), who lived in Plandome, New York.

 Early life

 Samuel Mitchill was born in Hempstead in the Province of New York, the son of Robert Mitchill and his wife, Mary Latham, both Quakers.

-He was sent to Scotland and graduated in 1786 from the University of Edinburgh Medical School with an M.D., his education being paid for by a wealthy uncle.
+He was sent to Scotland and graduated in 1786 from the University of Edinburgh Medical School with an MD, his education being paid for by a wealthy uncle.
 Returning to the United States after medical school, Mitchill also completed law school.
 As a lawyer, he oversaw the purchase of lands in western New York from the Iroquois Indians in 1788.

 Career

 Mitchill taught chemistry, botany, and natural history at Columbia College from 1792 to 1801 and was a founding editor of The Medical Repository, the first medical journal in the United States.
 In 1793, he was elected a Foreign Fellow of the Royal Society of Edinburgh.
 His proposers were James Gregory, Dugald Stewart, and John Rotherham.

 In addition to his Columbia lectures on botany, zoology, and mineralogy, Mitchill collected, identified, and classified many plants and animals, particularly aquatic organisms.
 He was elected a Fellow of the American Academy of Arts and Sciences in 1797.
-From 1807 to 1826, he taught at the College of Physicians and Surgeons of New York and then helped organize the short-lived Rutgers Medical College of New Jersey, which he served as vice president until 1830.
-While at Columbia, Mitchill developed a fallacious theory of disease; however, it resulted in his promotion of personal hygiene and improved sanitation.
+From 1807 to 1826, he taught at the College of Physicians and Surgeons of New York and then helped organize the short-lived Rutgers Medical College of New Jersey, for which he served as vice president until 1830.
+While at Columbia, Mitchill developed a fallacious theory of disease, but it resulted in his promotion of personal hygiene and improved sanitation.

 Mitchill served in the New York State Assembly in 1791 and again in 1798 and was then elected as a Democratic-Republican to the United States House of Representatives, serving from 1801 until his resignation on November 22, 1804.
-As a congressman, he was one of the impeachment managers who, in the impeachment trial, successfully prosecuted the articles of impeachment adopted by the House against Judge John Pickering.
+As a congressman, he was one of the impeachment managers, who in the impeachment trial, successfully prosecuted the articles of impeachment adopted by the House against Judge John Pickering.
 In November 1804, Mitchill was elected a U.S. Senator from New York to fill the vacancy caused by the resignation of John Armstrong, and served from November 23, 1804, to March 4, 1809.
 He then served again in the House of Representatives from December 4, 1810, to March 4, 1813.